flxflx/cilium.io/src/posts/2022-11-03-constellation/index.md

 ### Solution

-Our approach is simple: we add a filter as an eBPF program to Cilium's packet routing stack called the ["datapath"](https://docs.cilium.io/en/stable/network/ebpf/intro/) that drops unencrypted network packets between pods.
-This raises two questions:
+Our approach is simple.
+We add a filter as an eBPF program to Cilium's packet routing stack called the ["datapath"](https://docs.cilium.io/en/stable/network/ebpf/intro/) that drops unencrypted network packets between pods.
+In more detail: For encapsulation/VXLAN, our filter is part of the `bpf_overlay` program attached to the VXLAN network interface.
+For direct routing, our filter is part of the `bpf_host` program attached to the host network interface, i.e., eth0.

+Two core questions remain:

 1. How do we identify pod-to-pod traffic?
 2. How do we know if traffic is encrypted or not?